ahmadmazen/problemsolving/README.md

  * Nice comments will be inlined to explain the approach and confusy part to help me next time I revisit the same problem.

- * URLs to choosen videos or even articles explaining the approach which helped me to understand.
+ * URLs to choosen videos or even articles explaining the approach, helped me to understand.

+ * Each problem in a separate class named briefly as the problem's  name, and some test cases will be provided.